chrysaliswoon/httpserver-assessment/README.md

 **Action 3 - Resource exist**

-- [] If resource is found in any of the docRoot directories, send the resource contens as bytes back to the client in the following response
+- [] If resource is found in any of the docRoot directories, send the resource contents as bytes back to the client in the following response

 ```
 HTTP/1.1 200 OK\r\n